“All problems in computer science can be solved by another level of indirection” (the “fundamental theorem of software engineering”)

 https://alice-personal-site.example/actor?service=storage&relativeRef=/AP/objects/567

-An AP client, encountering an Object ID with this URL makes an HTTP GET
+An AP client, encountering an Object ID with this URL makes an HTTP GET request

 just as it would with any other Object ID: